rkuqii/2025-BME-01/README.md

-# TRIM Gene family near the CPR analysis
+# TRIM family genes near the CPR analysis
  My question: How do TRIM family genes near the centromere (CPRs) vary across human populations, and do any of these variations relate to ancient haplotypes (cenhaps) or known disease associations?

 # Table of Content